 This post contains compensated links.

 Lake Minnewanka is no ordinary mountain lake.
-Stretching 21 kilometres in length, it’s the largest lake in Banff National Park and only one which you can explore by motorized boat.
+Stretching 21 kilometres in length, Lake Minnewanka is the largest lake in Banff National Park and the only one you can explore by motorized boat.
 The Lake Minnewanka Cruise provides effortless views of the mountain landscapes that line the lake.
-Wildlife thrives in the area, and with a little luck, is often spotted along the shore.
+Wildlife thrives in the area, and with a little luck, you may spot animals along the shore.

-Lake Minnewanka is located just a 15-minute drive from the Town of Banff.
+Lake Minnewanka is located just a 20-minute drive from the Town of Banff.
 It’s easily accessed via Lake Minnewanka Scenic Drive, a loop road that connects to the Trans-Canada Highway.

 Lake Minnewanka has one of the largest parking lots in the national park.
 Despite this, if you’re visiting during peak summer hours (late morning to mid-afternoon), aim to arrive up to two hours early, as this is a popular spot for both boat tours and lakeside picnics.
 Don’t worry about arriving too early – see below for a list of the other fun things to do at Lake Minnewanka!

-If you don’t have a car, or would like to avoid the parking hassles, Roam Transit Route 6 (Lake Minnewanka) operates in the summer and stops directly at the lake.
+If you don’t have a car or want to avoid parking hassles, Roam Transit Route 6 runs to Lake Minnewanka in summer.
 You can ride the bus for free if you show your driver your pre-purchased Lake Minnewanka Cruise ticket.

-Roam Route 6 stops at many of the other hot spots along the Minnewanka Scenic Route, including Johnson Lake, Two Jack Lake and Cascade Ponds.
-See the route and schedule here.
+Roam Route 6 stops at many of the other hot spots along the Minnewanka Scenic Route, including Johnson Lake, Two Jack Lake and Cascade Ponds (one of the best picnic spots in Banff).

 Cycling the Minnewanka Loop is another enjoyable way to get to your Lake Minnewanka Cruise without having to worry about parking.